magnuslim/semantic-schema/README.md

 > Write Json Schema In a Graceful Way.

-Json Schema is really a useful tool for validating the structure of json data.
-But it is also veeeeeerbose.
+JSON Schema is an excellent tool for validating the structure of JSON data.
+However, it is also veeeeeerbose.
 So here comes the Semantic-schema.
-It let you write json schema in a semantic way, also, a simplified way, so you can get rid of the verbose grammar.
+It let you semantically write JSON Schema so you can get rid of the verbose grammar.

-This project is uncompleted.
-But all functionality mentioned below is reliable.
+This project is uncompleted, but all functionality mentioned below is reliable.

 # example